Profiteering from the people's health?

 Meg Hillier, Chair Commons Public Accounts Committee, 6 March 2021

 We will hear about the reliance on and scale of private contracts during the pandemic, and the level of pre-pandemic outsourcing and privatisation.
 How did this contribute to the failures in response?
-We will hear from those who have mounted legal challenges on behalf of the taxpayer in relation to Covid contracts.
-We have already heard from staff, patients and family members who have been directly affected by decisions to outsource contracts.
+We will hear about legal challenges on behalf of the taxpayer in relation to Covid contracts – one important example being the successful challenge on the Palantir contract.
+And from staff experience, the dangers and anxieties of shortage of PPE and the relation to decisions to outsource contracts.
+We have previously heard from family members directly affected by Covid.

 GUEST APPEARANCE (opening the session):